harshitv804/TN-Weather-Made-Easy/README.md

 # Tamil Nadu Weather made Easy!
-Made for the Nobbies by a Nobbie.
+Made for the Noobies by a Noobie.
 <img src="https://github.com/user-attachments/assets/c589a172-bbc2-43cc-9eef-fa3a10571839" width="300"/>

 ## Features: